-1 INTRODUCTION
+1 Introduction

-Power-line insulators change over time because they are continuously exposed to the weather, including heat, sun, and moisture.
-Deterioration can eventually damage insulators so they no longer function.
-Therefore identifying damaged insulators is a critical safety task.
-However, changes in characteristics such as color do Lior Shamir Kansas State University Manhattan, USA Ishamir@k-state.edu not necessarily indicate that the insulator is nonfunctional.
+Power line insulators deteriorate over time because they are continuously exposed to the weather, including heat, sun, and moisture.
+Deterioration can eventually damage insulators, so they no longer function.
+Therefore, identifying damaged insulators is a critical safety task.
+However, changes in characteristics such as color do not necessarily indicate that the insulator is nonfunctional.
 Therefore, identifying damaged insulators requires a diverse dataset of different types of damaged and undamaged insulators, at different ages and under different conditions.
-In this research, we explore various techniques to classify the condition of electrical insulators in power lines.
+In this research, we explore various techniques that classify the condition of electrical insulators in power lines.